 A case study for an offshore well related to lost circulation is carried out in this section.
 An offshore drilling well in BD oil and gas field in Madura is considered as the equipment under protection.
 The highest wind events (thunderstorms) will result in maximum wave heights that are relatively small according the statistics.
+The sea condition is therefore relatively safe in this selected area.
 The interface of the target oil and gas reservoir pressure is approximately 8090 psi, which is equivalent to the pressure coefficient 1.68, and formation temperature is about 151.7°C, belonging to the high-temperature and high-pressure system.
-Lost circulation or kick is likely caused by the very light gray and low-density limestone reservoir with narrow drilling fluid density window and high pressure.
+Lost circulation or kick is more likely caused by these special geological conditions such as the very light gray and low-density limestone reservoir with narrow drilling fluid density window.
 Therefore, the MPD technology is adapted in this application.